Karakin Foundation - Funder Overview

 -

-Substantial Assets: With over $185 million in assets and annual giving of nearly $15 million, this is a significant funder when it does choose to support organizations.
+Substantial Assets: With over $185 million in assets and annual giving of nearly $15 million, this is a significant funder when it does choose to support organisations.

 -

-Broad Geographic Scope: Despite being based in Abilene, Texas, the foundation funds organizations across the United States in major cities and smaller communities alike.
+Broad Geographic Scope: Despite being based in Abilene, Texas, the foundation funds organisations across the United States in major cities and smaller communities alike.

 -

-Veterans Support Priority: Documented grant history shows strong support for veterans' organizations, including multiple six-figure grants for adaptive housing, medical support, and rehabilitation services.
+Veterans Support Priority: Documented grant history shows strong support for veterans' organisations, including multiple six-figure grants for adaptive housing, medical support, and rehabilitation services.

 -